hellotinh03/ShrinktomeAll/readme.md

 ## Why

 Minimize time spent on social media sites by making them smaller every 10th second.
-This result in social medias being (more) useless after only a couple of seconds.
+This result in social medias being (more) useless after only a couple of minutes.
 Enjoy real life.

 ## Install